 Breakfast, Lunch and Dinner

-As you depart from Pisang in the morning, you’ll be greeted by the majestic presence of Chulu Himal (6,584 m), Gangapurna (7,454 m), Annapurna II (7,939 m), Himlung Himal (7,125 m), and a multitude of other towering mountains.
-Perched just above the Pisang village is Pisang Peak (6,091 m), a renowned climbing peak in Nepal.
-From Pisang, we will take the route that circumnavigates the base of Pisang Peak.
-We stroll through the river basin where you will encounter Mring Tso Lake.
-After 2 hours of hiking from Pisang, you will reach Ghyaru, a small hamlet sitting beside the Marsyangdi River.
-This village sits on a sloped landmass with its mud and wooden-built ethnic houses.
+You will resume your Annapurna Circuit Trekking with departure from Pisang after breakfast.
+The trail treats you to the majestic views of Chulu Himal (6,584 m), Gangapurna (7,454 m), Annapurna II (7,939 m), Himlung Himal (7,125 m), and several other towering mountains.
+Sitting just above the Pisang village is Pisang Peak (6,091 m), a popular climbing peak in Nepal.
+From here, you will take the route that circles the base of Pisang Peak.
+You will stroll through the river basin, where you will come across the Mring Tso Lake.
+After 2 hours of hiking from Pisang, you will reach Ghyaru.
+It is a small hamlet sitting beside the Marsyangdi River.
+This village sits on a sloped landmass, with its mud-and-wooden-built ethnic houses.

-Moving further along the hiking trail, you will reach Ngawal, which serves as a crossroads for the Kangla Pass (5,320 m), emerging from the Nar Phu Valley and Manang village.
-We head further west, tailing the riverbank trail.
-From Ngawal, the trail pierces through several pasturelands and semi-arid surfaces.
-Your trail then diverges from the road path at Braka village.
+Moving further along the hiking trail, you will reach Ngawal for Lunch.
+It serves as a crossroads for the Kangla Pass (5,320 m), the Nar Phu Valley, and Manang village.
+Then you will head further west along the riverbank trail.
+From Ngawal, the trail passes through several pasturelands and semi-arid surfaces.
+The Annapurna Circuit Trek trail then diverges from the road path at Braka village.
 From here, Manang village is 1 hour further.
-Manang stands as the commercial hub of the district, featuring typical Manangi homes characterized by mud-built structures stacked one on top of another.
-You will have a wonderful ambiance as you spend the night in Manang.
+Manang stands as the commercial hub of the district.
+You can see typical Manangi homes with unique mud-built structures stacked one on top of another.
+You will get to experience a wonderful rural ambiance as you spend the night at Tilicho Hotel in Manang, private room with attached bathroom, hot shower, wifi, batter charge etc.

 Day 05